 The dry northeastern trade winds make the tropical sun very comfortable but can also deceive Aruba visitors into thinking they don't need to worry about the sun's effects.
-Sunscreen is always recommended, especially for fair-skinned people.
+Sunscreen is always recommended.
 When choosing clothing to bring, it is important to pack lightweight, breathable materials to allow the cooling effects of those trade winds to do their job.

-For men, casuals and shorts are appropriate during the day.
-It is no longer customary for men to wear ties at business appointments, though you might consider bringing a sports jacket.
+For men, casual shirts and shorts are appropriate during the day.
+If you're staying in a place where resort casual is the go-to style, then collared shirts with khakis will be the basic daily outfit, paired with loafers or comfortable walking shoes.
+Avoid baggy clothing and over-sized logos or text on t-shirts.
+In fact, in this type of setting, t-shirts are less than ideal.
+It is no longer customary for men to wear ties at business appointments.
 As with women, swim wear should be reserved for the beach and swimming pools.
 Men's swimming trunks may not differ much from regular shorts, but be sure to have a shirt on when strolling the city streets.

-Keep these tips in mind when packing clothing for your Aruba vacation to avoid and "uncomfortable" situations.
+Keep these tips in mind when packing clothing for your Aruba vacation and you will find your stay to be one that is comfortable and fashionable while simultaneously avoiding any uncomfortable situations.

 Help us improve!
 We welcome your corrections and suggestions.